Tommy-CS/SIEMsational-CTF/README.md

 # SIEMsational CTF
 I completed this project as part of CodePath’s CYB102 cybersecurity course to apply Splunk skills in a Capture-the-Flag (CTF) challenge.
 The goal was to solve security-related questions by searching through logs and datasets in Splunk.
 After completing this project, I strengthened my ability to write SPL search queries, analyze log data, and investigate simulated cyber incidents using Splunk’s Search and Reporting tools.
+Although I did not provide a screenshot of every challenge, I took some screenshots of the ones I thought were pretty cool and interesting.

 ## Tools & Technologies Used
 - Ubuntu 22.04 LTS VM